TokeniZK/tokenizk-finance/docs/TokeniZK-Finance-proposal516-zkapp-track.md

 TokeniZK provides users with secure smart contract templates with flexible configuration on custom parameters as well as complete tool suits for token deployment&management, on which you could complete any zkToken operations easily in several steps.

-The below is the major functions TokeniZK provides.(More details within User Journey section blow.)
+### The below is the Major Functions TokeniZK provides.(More details within User Journey section blow.)

 #### **1.** **ZK-Token Creation**